bhagyeshsp/sisyphus-consulting/pages/about.md

 Did you check our [case studies](/case-studies/)?
 What about [consultancy services](/consultancy/)?
 Been there, done that?
-Okay, if you have nothing else on your agenda, you can join my free email letters here.
+Okay, if you have nothing else on your agenda, you can join my free semi-regular email letters here.
 I don't spam or sell things.
 It is all about ideas, if that's your thing.

 {% include newsletter.html %}